This post may contain affiliate links. Please read my disclosure policy.

 If you don’t have a smoker you can improvise using your grill and using or improvising a smoker box.
 My favorite woods are Alder, Cherry, Walnut and Hickory.
 The container that holds the soaked wood chips or pellets needs to restrict the air flow so the chips don’t catch fire and burn up, hold the ash when burned and allow you to move the chips so that they don’t burn too quickly if need be.
 Hopefully this will help in making some choices.

 It isn’t necessary and probably does more harm than good.
 It certainly makes getting consistent and delicious results more challenging, and that’s not something anyone is trying to achieve when smoking.
 If you are going to soak wood chips, try using juice, beer, or whiskey to add flavor.

 The truth is that soaking your wood chips can actually prevent your grill or smoker from working correctly, leading to longer cook times and potentially drying your meat out. ~ Bearded Butchers.

 Here are three different approaches for getting that smoked flavor on the grill:

 The smoker box that came with your grill is my first choice.

 Second would be a foil packet.
-In this would be the soaked wood chips and on one side several holes would be placed to allow the smoke to come through.
+In this would be the wood chips and on one side cut several holes for the the smoke to come through.

 Here are a list of the various wood chips for Smoking: